Bible Question:

 For six days work may be done, but on the seventh day there is a sabbath of complete rest, a holy convocation.
 You shall not do any work; it is a sabbath to the LORD in all your dwellings.
 Leviticus 23:3 (NASB)

 Verse 3 refers to the seventh day Sabbath and calls it a convocation.
 This verse defines the weekly Sabbath.
-Then the passage refers to other appointed times and calls them a convocation.
+Then the passage refers to other appointed times and calls them convocations.
 These other times include the Lord’s Passover (v.
 5), the Feast of Unleavened Bread (v.
 6-8), the Feast of First Fruits (v.
 9-14), the Feast of Weeks (v.
 15-22), the Feast of Trumpets (v.
 23-25), the Day of Atonement (v.
 26-32), and the Feast of Booths (v.
 33-43).
 Those who hold to this view believe the holy convocation of the Feast of Unleavened Bread in verse 6 is a special High Sabbath.
 The Feast of Unleavened Bread follows the Passover according to Leviticus 23:4-6.

-Thus the Passover occurred on Nisan 14 (Exodus 12:1-6; Deuteronomy 16:1), and on Nisan 15 the Feast of Unleavened Bread commenced (a seven day feast).
-Since Christ was crucified and died on the afternoon of Friday, Nisan 14 in the year A.D.
-33, this means the weekly Sabbath commenced at 6:00 pm on that Friday.
+Thus the Passover occurred on Nisan 14 (Exodus 12:1-6; Deuteronomy 16:1).
+Then on Nisan 15 the Feast of Unleavened Bread commenced (a seven- day feast).
+Thus Christ was crucified and died on the afternoon of Friday, Nisan 14 in the year A.D.
+33. The weekly Sabbath commenced that evening at 6:00 pm.
 In the Hebrew calendar, the Sabbath started on Nisan 15 at 6:00 p.m.
-Thus this view claims there were two Sabbaths back-to-back since they define the holy convocation of the Feast of Unleavened Bread as a Sabbath.
-The sequence of events was Passover (Nisan 14), first day of the Feast of Unleavened Bread (Nisan 15), and the weekly Sabbath worship day(Nisan 15).
-Either there are two sequential Sabbaths or overlapping (dual) Sabbaths.
-Thus a special high Sabbath occurred.

 Meaning of Sabbath and Convocation